yarusophialiu/react-native-typing-game/day2/hangman/README.md

 We've found the "real" app buried in the complicated codebase and the world feels a little safer, so it's time to start the assignment.

+## Part 0.5

+This assignment is configured to use `linting`, which is the term for style enforcement.
+If the code you write does not meet this project's predefined style, the linter will complain and your build will fail.
+For this to go from being a nightmare to being a great ally, you will probably want to install a linter plugin for your editor.
+In Atom, go to Packages -> Settings View -> Open -> Install and search for `linter-eslint`.
+Install the result of the same name (and its dependencies).
+You may need to restart Atom before it takes effect.

+This package will display lint issues in your editor in real time as red underlines.

 ## Part 1: Routing

 As we saw in Part 0 while tracing through the code, a lot of the React Router stuff is set up for us already.